kanidm/kanidm/README.md

 ### Development Server Quickstart for Interactive Testing

-Today the server is still in a state of heavy development, and hasn't been packaged or setup for production usage.

-However, we are able to run test or demo servers that are suitable for previews and testing.

 After getting the code, you will need a rust environment.
 Please investigate rustup for your platform to establish this.

 Once you have the source code, you need certificates to use with the server.
-I recommend using let's encrypt, but if this is not possible, please use our insecure cert tool:
+I recommend using let's encrypt, but if this is not possible, please use our insecure cert tool.
+Without certificates authentication will fail.

     mkdir insecure
     cd insecure
     ../insecure_generate_tls.sh

-You can now build and run the server with:
+You can now build and run the server with the commands below.
+It will use a database in /tmp/kanidm.db

     cd kanidmd
-    cargo run -- recover_account -D /tmp/kanidm.db -n admin
+    cargo run -- recover_account -c ./server.toml -n admin
-    cargo run -- server -D /tmp/kanidm.db -C ../insecure/ca.pem -c ../insecure/cert.pem -k ../insecure/key.pem --bindaddr 127.0.0.1:8080
+    cargo run -- server -c ./server.toml

 In a new terminal, you can now build and run the client tools with: